Toloka/docs-tolokers/en/common/profile.md

 # Profile

-Your real name must be on your profile.
-This is required for [making withdrawals](pay/about.md) from [Toloka]({{ toloka }}) to payment systems.
+Your profile must contain your real first and last name.
+Otherwise, you won't be able to [withdraw funds](pay/about.md) from [Toloka]({{ toloka }}) to your payment system.
 If you entered a different name when registering, edit the profile.

 [Edit a profile](#edit)
 [Add a profile picture](#avatar)